The Criminal Justice Planning program operates through an inter-local agreement with the Criminal Justice Division of

 Homeland Security Grant Information

 Please refer to the following documents for more information on the 2024 State Homeland Security Program (SHSP) grant process which is scheduled to open 12/11/23 and close 2/8/24.

 State Homeland Security Program (SHSP) – This program provides funding for local and statewide agencies to address high-priority preparedness gaps across all core capabilities where a nexus to terrorism exists.
 Local projects are funded after consideration of priorities established through a regional review process.
 Projects must address capability targets and gaps identified during the Threat and Hazard Identification and Risk Assessment (THIRA) process, and assessed in the Stakeholder Preparedness Review (SPR).

 Please note that Texas Councils of Governments (COGs) review, rank, and recommend funding for applications in the SHSP-R and SHSP-LETPA programs.
 Applications for SHSP-NPA do not undergo the regional process.
 However, applications for all three funding streams are due (Tentative) on February 8th, 2024 at 5:00pm CST in eGrants.

 The Regional Emergency Preparedness Advisory Committee (REPAC) serves as the planning commission for any regional projects pertaining to emergency management, law enforcement, public safety, and homeland security in the Alamo Region.
 Unless noted otherwise, this group meetings every third Wednesday of the month at 2:00pm in the AACOG Board Room.

-The REPAC will meet on February 21st to rank and prioritize applications for the 2024 State Homeland Security Program (SHSP) funding stream.
+The REPAC will meet on February 21st at 9:00AM to rank and prioritize applications for the 2024 State Homeland Security Program (SHSP) funding stream.

 Date: February 21st, 2024 Time: 9:00 AM Location: AACOG Titan Building - Board Room